hijune6/Hetero-center-triplet-loss-for-VT-Re-ID/README.md

 # Parameter Sharing Exploration and Hetero center triplet loss for VT Re-ID
-Pytorch code for "Parameter Sharing Exploration and Hetero-Center Triplet Loss for Visible-Thermal Person Re-Identification"[(arxiv)](https://arxiv.org/abs/2008.06223).
+Pytorch code for "Parameter Sharing Exploration and Hetero-Center Triplet Loss for Visible-Thermal Person Re-Identification".

 ### Highlights
 - We achieve the state-of-the-art performance on two datasets by large margins, which can be a strong VT Re-ID baseline to boost the future research with high quality.